fishjoe/hello-world/README.md

-# hello-world
+# hello-world from Joe

+Hi my name is Joe Yu.
+I'm looking at getting a path in the computer programming world.
+This is the learning on Github as We all rely on helping each other.

-This is a work following the Github tutorial
+This repository is a work following the Github tutorial.